jeremymiller00/bokeh_tools/docs/medium_article.md

 ## Putting it all together

-Now we take these three functions and wrap them up in a Bohek Histogram class where they will become methods.
+Now we take these three functions and wrap them up in a Bokeh Histogram class where they will become methods.
 Core visual attributes can be defined when we instantiate the class.
 Then it's easy to call the methods and create any histograms you need.

 ```python